ankur731/baavlibuch/README.md

 1. Change to express-backend folder using "cd express-backend"
 2. Type "npm init" to intilize npm
 3. Type "npm install " to install dependendies
-4. Type "nodemon app.js" to start express server
+4. Type "nodemon app.js" or "node app.js" to start express server

 ## Python backend
+1. Change to python-backend folder using "cd python-backend"
-1. Type "uvicorn main:app --reload" to start python server
+2. Type "uvicorn main:app --reload" to start python server

 #### During starting these server please ensure no other server is running on port 3000, 5174, 8000